-The Authority has adopted all of the current statements of the GASB that are applicable, including GASB Statement No. 67 and GASB Statement No. 69.
+The Authority has adopted all of the current statements of the GASB that are applicable.
 The implementation of these GASBs had no impact on the financial statements.

-In February 2015, GASB issued Statement No. 72, Fair Value Measurement and Application.
+GASB issued Statement No. 72, Fair Value Measurement and Application.
 GASB 72 addresses accounting and financial reporting issues related to fair value measurements and provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2015.
-The Authority has not completed the process of evaluating the impact of GASB 72.
+The requirements of the new statement become effective for the Authority for the year ended December 31, 2016.